CriticalFlaw/TF2HUD-Fixes/README.md

 - Fixed the tooltips getting cutoff by the footer on the Item Selection screen.
 - Removed an [unknown] label seen while viewing another player's items in tournament spectator mode.
 - Removed unused labels for "style" and "paint" seen when previewing an map stamp in the store.
-- Updated the Replay screen's header and footer to match other main menu screens.
+- Updated the Replay screen's header and footer to match other main menu screens..

-### Other quality of life changes...
-- Added a stylized icon for the Taunt button on the Loadout screen.
-- Added the ability to manipulate the player model on the Loadout screen.
-- Added player avatars to the in-game voice chat indicator.
-- Added support for Hypnootize's crosshair pack (also enabled in **scripts/hudlayout.res**).
-- Added support for Transparent Viewmodels (enabled in **scripts/hudlayout.res**).
-- Updated the damage numbers to use a larger sized font.
-- Updated the color of the in-game chat to better match the source scheme.
 - Removed the background panel seen when the match HUD is enabled.